NaveenKaliannan/guide-to-good-software/Python/DesignPatterns.md

 print(tree.operation())

 ```
 * **Decorator** is a structural pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.
+Wrapping objects: It wraps the original object with decorator objects that add new behaviors or modify existing ones.
+Runtime modification: Decorators can be added or removed at runtime, allowing for flexible object enhancement without altering the original class structure.
 ```python
 class Coffee:
     def cost(self):